felipemeriga/ShowerIO-Local-Network/README.md

 All the dependencies of the project like the javascript codes, HTML and CSS files, will have to be uploaded into ESP8266 with the help of the FS library for arduino: http://esp8266.github.io/Arduino/versions/2.0.0/doc/filesystem.html.

+The core of the HTTP requisitions are handled by the ESP8266Webserver library: https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WebServer/src/ESP8266WebServer.h